 Telemedicine and COVID-19

-As the world continues its fight against the COVID-19 (Coronavirus) pandemic, Telemedicine (also referred to as Telehealth) has become the preferred method for healthcare professionals to safely screen individuals who believe they might have COVID-19 prior to coming into a medical office and to treat patients who require care for other ailments.
+As the world continues its fight against the COVID-19 (Coronavirus) pandemic, Telemedicine (also referred to as Telehealth) has become a method for healthcare professionals to safely screen individuals who believe they might have COVID-19 prior to coming into a medical office and to treat patients who may require remote care for other ailments.
 Using computers and smartphones, patients can consult with a doctor from the safety and privacy of their homes.
-HVA is committed to providing care to all patients by using Telemedicine to the greatest extent possible.
+HVA is committed to providing care to all patients by using Telemedicine whenever appropriate.

 What You Need For Telemedicine Appointments